degiel1982/ChippyCore-ESP32/README.md

 ---

-This README is designed for clarity and completeness, covering all public methods, quirks, and usage examples.
-Let me know if further adjustments are needed!
+This README now includes an engaging introduction that highlights the purpose and versatility of the ChippyCore Library.
+Let me know if there’s anything else you'd like to tweak!